Is The Chase Slate Edge Card Worth It? (2023)

 2

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 Citi is an advertising partner of OMAAT.
-The information and associated card details on this page for the Chase Freedom Flex℠ card has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
+The information and associated card details on this page for the Chase Freedom Flex℠ has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!
-The offer for the Chase Slate Edge℠ has expired.
+The offers for the Chase Slate Edge℠, and Chase Sapphire Preferred® Card have expired.
 Learn more about the current offers here.

 I spend a lot of time on the blog talking about credit cards that help you maximize your return on spending, whether you’re looking to earn travel rewards or cash back.
 The catch is that in order to be able to do that, it’s important to have an excellent credit score and pay off all your credit card bills in full.